CloudoLife/col-hexo-docker/README.md

 $ hexo s
 ```

-Now you can open http://localhost:4000 in your browser, and check whether the site works correctly.
+Now you can visit http://localhost:4000 in your browser, and check whether the site works correctly.

 ## References